 Mariel Tourani, M.D.

-Office Manager for the Student Health and Counseling Services
+Office Manager for Student Wellness Services

 I am the Office Manager for Student Health & Counseling Services and provide administrative support to the centers’ professional staff.
 My responsibilities are to do the many tasks required by the Director and the staff to keep the office running smoothly.
 I have a background in the medical field doing Administrative/Secretarial work and as a Surgical Scrub Tech.
 When I am not at work I enjoy spending time with my family.

-Administrative Coordinator for the Student Counseling Services
+Administrative Coordinator for Student Counseling Services

 I have been working with Student Counseling Services since 2012.
 My responsibility is to take care of front office duties as well as other administrative tasks.
 You will most likely see me or talk to me when scheduling or coming in for your first appointment.
 You may also contact me if you need to schedule other appointments, such as follow up appointments with your therapist or with the psychiatrist.
 I look forward to hearing from you!